mengwang-lab/Plasma-protein-mediation-analysis/README.md

 The pQTL summary statistics from the UK Biobank Pharma Proteomics Project (UKB-PPP) can be accessed at: https://metabolomips.org/ukbbpgwas.

 No individual-level UK Biobank data are included in this repository.

+## Results

+The results generated from the analyses in this repository are included in a manuscript that has been pre-accepted by *Med*, and the link of the manuscript will be available soon.